klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 import { db } from "../db";
 import { games, guesses } from "../db/schema";

-// This function is similar to a private method in a Spring Boot service const checkGuess = async (guess: string, gameId: number) => {
+const checkGuess = async (guess: string, gameId: number) => {
   // Retrieve the game from the database const game = await db.query.games.findFirst({